grob/ringo-ftpserver/README.md

 ## About

-*ringo-ftpserver* is a lightweight Javascript wrapper around [Apache FtpServer](http://mina.apache.org/ftpserver/) which allows embedding an FTP server in RingoJS applications within a few lines of code.
+*ringo-ftpserver* is a lightweight Javascript wrapper around [Apache FtpServer](http://mina.apache.org/ftpserver/) which allows embedding an FTP server in [RingoJS](http://ringojs.org/) applications with a few lines of code.

 ## Status